gabrielhblisboa/ULA_VHDL/README.md

 # Arithmetic Logic Unit (ALU) implementation on a FPGA

 ## Overview
 This repository contains the VHDL code for implementing a device featuring an Arithmetic Logic Unit (ALU) with a test interface system.
-The project is designed for FPGA boards and provides both the simulation and implementation aspects of digital design using VHDL.
+It is designed for FPGA boards and provides both the simulation and implementation aspects of digital design using VHDL.

 ## Features
 - ALU capable of performing a variety of arithmetic and logical operations.